flagist0/pypavlok/README.rst

 Unofficial Python Bluetooth Pavlok API

-Official `Pavlok API <https://github.com/EastCoastProduct/pavlokjs>`_ makes requests to cloud service to send message to your tablet which will send Bluetooth command to your device.
-Maybe it works for tablet apps, but it is a quite clumsy way to zap people.
+Official `Pavlok API <http://pavlok-mvp.herokuapp.com/docs/index.html>`_ makes requests to cloud service to send message to your tablet which will send Bluetooth command to your device.
+It works for tablet apps, but it is a very *indirect* way to zap people.

 This package controls Pavlok directly with Bluetooth commands.